viamrobotics/docs/docs/program/CLI.md

 ### locations

 The *locations* command lists all locations that the authenticated session has access to, grouped by organization.
-Results can be filtered by organization.
+You can filter results by organization.

 #### synopsis